-We encourage patient and family involvement in all aspects of care.
-Children's Hospital's Patient Care policy, Patient and Family Rights and Responsibilities (RI-2-01) and associated Job Aid provide additional guidance.
-Please refer to this policy if you have any questions regarding related issues.
+We encourage patient and family involvement in all aspects of care. the Hospital's Patient and Family Rights and Responsibilities policy (RI-2-01) and associated Job Aid provide additional guidance.
+Please refer to these documents if you have any questions regarding related issues.